Banquet Piece, Pieter Claez

 What was the inspiration for this float in 1929?

-This was around the time that George C. Roeding, Jr. was thinking about renovating (or was in the process of renovating) the old adobe building.
+This was around the time that George C. Roeding, Jr. was thinking about renovating (or was in the process of renovating) the old Vallejo Adobe building.
 The 1931 catalog announced that the adobe would soon be renovated.
 The cover featured a beautiful pen and ink drawing of the Old Adobe.
 See related article about Fred Reimers who transformed the adobe from functional to beautiful.

 In 1928 "Ramona" was released.
 This silent movie starred Dolores del Rio and Warner Baxter.
 (For many years it was thought to be lost.
 Now you can find it online.)
+See the book Ramona Memories for how Helen Hunt Jackson's novel affected the selling of California for years and years.
+Bruce Roeding was not aware of any connection with Ramona, but then he was born in 1928!

 In the 1932 catalog, the "Old Adobe" is "One of Northern California's Chief Scenic Attractions."